OHBA-analysis/osl-dynamics/README.md

 9. Optional: draft a new release (click 'Releases' on the right panel on the GitHub homepage, then 'Draft a new release') to help keep note of changes for the next release.

 10. Activate the new version in the [readthedocs](https://readthedocs.org/projects/osl-dynamics) project.

-## Editing Source Code

-See [here](https://github.com/OHBA-analysis/osl-dynamics/blob/main/doc/using_bmrc.rst) for useful info regarding how to use the Oxford BMRC cluster and how to edit the source code.